tanvir-git/odoo-documentation/content/applications/services/helpdesk/advanced/close_tickets.rst

 :guilabel:`Close this ticket` when they log into their portal.

 .. image:: close_tickets/customer-view-close-ticket.png
-   :alt: Customer view of ticket closing in Odoo Helpdesk.
+   :alt: Customer view of ticket closing in CoquiAPPs Helpdesk.

 Get reports on tickets closed by customers
 ==========================================